Dawn-India/Z-Mirror/README.md

 - `ZIP_UNZIP_LIMIT`: To limit the size of zip and unzip commands.
 Don't add unit.
 Default unit is `GB`.
 - `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
 Don't add unit.
 Default unit is `GB`.
 - `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit.
 Default unit is `GB`.
+- `LEECH_LIMIT`: To limit the size of Leech download.
+Don't add unit.
+Default unit is `GB`.
 - `STORAGE_THRESHOLD`: To leave specific storage free and any download will lead to leave free storage less than this value will be cancelled.
 Don't add unit.
 Default unit is `GB`.

 ### Buttons